scicloj/clay/README.md

 [kindly-advice](https://github.com/scicloj/kindly-advice) is a library that helps tools such as Clay to be Kindly-compatible.

-[read-kinds](https://github.com/scicloj/read-kinds) is used internally by Claykind (and soon by Clay as well) from notebooks expressed as Clojure namespaces.
+[read-kinds](https://github.com/scicloj/read-kinds) is used internally by Claykind (and soon by Clay as well) to generate Kindly advice from notebooks expressed as Clojure namespaces.

 ## Discussion